Active Substance: sevelamer carbonate

 For further information, see the package leaflet.

 How does Renvela work?

-Patients with severe kidney disease cannot eliminate phosphate from their bodies.
-This leads to hyperphosphataemia, which, in the long term, can cause complications such as heart disease.
 The active substance in Renvela, sevelamer carbonate, is a phosphate binder.
-When taken with meals, the sevelamer molecules in sevelamer carbonate bind to phosphate from food within the gut, preventing it from being absorbed into the body.
-This helps to reduce the phosphate levels in the blood.
+When taken with meals, it attaches in the gut to phosphate from food, thereby preventing the phosphate from being absorbed into the body and helping reduce phosphate levels in the blood.

-Which measures are being taken to ensure the safe use of Renvela?
+What measures are being taken to ensure the safe and effective use of Renvela?

 Other information about Renvela

-The European Commission granted a marketing authorisation valid throughout the European Union for Renvela to Genzyme Europe B.V. on 10 June 2009.
+The European Commission granted a marketing authorisation valid throughout the European Union for Renvela on 10 June 2009.